dsccommunity/FailoverClusterDsc/HISTORIC_CHANGELOG.md

-# Historic change log for xFailOverCluster
+# Historic change log for FailOverClusterDsc

 The release notes in the PowerShell Module manifest cannot exceed 10000 characters.
 Due to a bug in the CI deploy pipeline this is not handled.